br3ndonland/inboard/docs/docker.md

     Adding `--virtual .build-project` creates a "virtual package" named `.build-project` that groups the rest of the dependencies listed.
 All of the dependencies can then be deleted as a set by simply referencing the name of the virtual package, like `apk del .build-project`.

+!!! warning "Python packages with Rust extensions on Alpine Linux"

+    As described above, Python packages can have C extensions.
+In addition, an increasing number of packages also feature [Rust](https://www.rust-lang.org/) extensions.
+Building Python packages with Rust extensions will typically require installation of Rust and [Cargo](https://doc.rust-lang.org/cargo/) (`apk add --no-cache rust cargo`), as well as installation of a Python plugin like [`maturin`](https://github.com/PyO3/maturin) or [`setuptools-rust`](https://github.com/PyO3/setuptools-rust) (`python3 -m pip install --no-cache-dir setuptools-rust`).
+Remember to uninstall after (`python3 -m pip uninstall -y setuptools-rust`).
+The installed `rust` package should be retained.

+    In addition to build dependencies, Rust also has runtime dependencies, which are satisfied by the `rust` package installed with `apk`.
+The addition of the Rust runtime dependencies bloats Docker image sizes, and may make it impractical to work with Python packages that have Rust extensions on Alpine Linux.
+For related discussion, see [rust-lang/rust#88221](https://github.com/rust-lang/rust/issues/88221) and [rust-lang/rustup#2213](https://github.com/rust-lang/rustup/issues/2213).

 The good news - Python is planning to support binary package distributions built for Alpine Linux.
 See [PEP 656](https://www.python.org/dev/peps/pep-0656/) for details.

 ### Debian slim